mworlds/movingworlds/posts/Routes.md

 ---
 title: Routes
 date: '2002-5-01'
-description: ""
+description: "This issue includes nine critical essays on the work of V.S Naipaul who turned 70 in 2002, when this issue was published.
+It also includes new work by prose writers and poets from Britain, Nigeria, India, Singapore, Australia and Canada."
 categories:
-  - 'volume/2'
+  - 'volumes/2'
   - 'issue'
 tags:
  - Shirley Chew
  - Paula Burnett
+ - Michael Gorra
- - Michael Gorra &amp; James Wood
+ - James Wood
  - Feroza Jussawalla
  - John Mcleod
  - Meenakshi Mukherjee